kevintuhumury/milkman/README.md

 ## Authorize Milkman

 To use Milkman you'll need to authorize the gem with Remember The Milk.
 In order to do that, you'll need to apply for an API key and shared secret.
 When that's done, you'll need to run the `milkman` executable.
-Just follow the steps below.

 ### Apply for an API key and shared secret